 How Shame Influences Our Sexuality

-Instead, it's best to be yourself and try to accept your desires and experiment with your sexuality in a way that's safe and comfortable for both you and anyone you engage in sexual activities with.
+Instead, it's best to be yourself and try to accept your desires and experiment with your sexuality in a way that's safe and comfortable for both you and your sexual partners.